Get Started with Falcon Foundry

 What is Falcon Foundry?

-Falcon Foundry is a low-code application platform, which basically means that you don’t have to write a whole lot of code to build apps.
-We’re working on adding no-code support to Foundry too, which means you’ll eventually be able to build everything with clicks from the Foundry App Builder.
+Falcon Foundry is a low-code application platform, which means that you don’t have to write a lot of code to build applications.
+We’re working on adding no-code support to Foundry too, meaning you will soon be able to build your application using the Foundry App Builder without needing to code at all.

 There are a few modes you’ll see while doing this tutorial: